Aziz007becha/real-pasword-finder/README.md

 anyway..

-the author of this tool is not responsible for the illegal things that you do using this tool
+the author of this tool is not responsible for the illegal things or actions that you do using this tool

 please don't use for illegal purposes